Skip to main content

 Prop 19 changed the inheritance math

-Since 2021, Prop 19 limits the parent-to-child property tax exclusion.
-Your heirs may face a tax reassessment on the home you leave them — which changes how families think about holding vs. using equity.
-A HECM lets you use your equity during your lifetime rather than preserving it for an inheritance that may come with a large new tax bill.
+Since 2021, Prop 19 has tightened the parent-to-child property tax exclusion: to keep your low basis, a child must make the home their own primary residence, and even then only up to a value cap (your taxable value plus about $1 million, adjusted over time) — above that, the excess is reassessed.
+So your heirs may face a higher tax bill on the home you leave them.
+A HECM lets you use your equity during your lifetime rather than preserving it for an inheritance that may come with a new tax bill.
+Confirm the specifics with your county assessor.
+(Source: California BOE, Prop 19.)

 Selling a $1.4M home costs $85,000+

 Real estate commissions on a San Francisco home run $70,000–$85,000.
 Add transfer tax ($10,000+), staging, repairs, and closing costs, and you're giving up over $100,000 just to access your equity.
-A HECM's costs are a small fraction of that — and you keep the property, the rental income, and the neighborhood.
+A HECM's costs are a small fraction of that — and you keep the property, your Prop 13 tax basis, and the neighborhood.

 How much can San Francisco homeowners get?

-Based on a median home value of $1,250,000 in the San Francisco area, a typical HECM borrower at current rates might access:
+Based on a median home value of $1,250,000 in the San Francisco area, a typical HECM borrower at current rates might access, after typical closing costs:

 Age 65